AdamBoley/Project-Beergate/README.md

 # Bugs

+Given the complexity of Django, it was inevitable that many bugs were encountered.
+To assist navigation, each bug has been given its own heading.
+Each is also separated by horizontal rules.

 ### Initial deployment bug

 When trying to deploy an initial blank version of the project to Heroku, I ran into an error, with Heroku logging the error `unable to build wheel for backports.zoneinfo`.
 Some Googling revealed that the problem could be to do with the version of Python that Heroku uses, and that a possible fix could be to add a `runtime.txt` file to the repository to specify the exact version of Python that should be used.
 Said file was added with `python-3.8.13`.
 In the end, I noted that this was extraneous, since INSTALLED_APPS was missing a comma.
 Once added, Heroku was able to build and deploy the app properly.
 The `runtime.txt` file was removed.

 <hr>

+### Superuser Login bug

 After creating a superuser to access the Django backend, I ran into a 403 error when trying to login using that superuser via the admin login page.
 Some Googling found [this StackOverflow page](https://stackoverflow.com/questions/70285834/forbidden-403-csrf-verification-failed-request-aborted-reason-given-for-fail/70326426#70326426).
 Though this should apply only to Django v4.x.x , where I specifically installed Django v3, as per the walkthrough videos.